We use an integrated approach

 - Develop research guidelines and tools including surveys and questionnaires which can be used to conduct rapid health assessment in mining community, and assess the capacity of local and regional health institutions to deal with health issues related to ASGM.

 Mercury use and water consumption are two environmental concerns associated with artisanal and small-scale gold mining.
-Although the environmental issues in the sector are of serious concern, they can be mitigated through education, improved processes and best practices.
+Although the environmental issues in the sector are of serious concern, they can be mitigated through education.

 AGC’s methodology to mitigation of environmental effects arising from the ASGM sector focuses on:

 - Providing simple and accessible technology to selected mining sites that uses less water and does not require mercury;

 - Introduce strategies that can be used by mining communities to reduce the impact of ASGM activities on the environment and monitor outcomes;

 - Working with governments around the world to develop strategies to promote the reduction of emissions and releases to the environment of mercury as part of the Minamata Convention commitments.

 Women and men both play vital roles in contributing to an economically sustainable, environmentally sound and socially responsible artisanal and small-scale gold sector globally.
 Gender inequalities overlap with other social stratification relating to culture, age, geography, income and authority relations.
 Gender inequities such as the productivity gap, income gap, and access to information and training, are often exasperated.
 We recognize that both women and men have a role to play in decision-making mechanisms and both gender flourish in a wide range of roles in the ASGM primary and secondary economies.

 We recognize the important role of women in the ASGM sector and we raise awareness on gender equality with miners, communities, and governments by:

 - Engaging in gender-responsive programming by conducting gender mapping studies;